Anastasiyapetr/Myproject-git/README.md

-Hello, World!
-Currently I've been studing 'GIT'
+Hello World!
+How are you?